How Is Atrial Fibrillation Diagnosed?

 How Is AFib Treated?

-To avoid a stroke, you need to get treated for atrial fibrillation.
+To lessen symptoms or lower stroke risk, you need to get treated for atrial fibrillation.
 Depending on how severe your symptoms are, treatment can include medicine, surgical procedures, and/or even a pacemaker to bring your heart back into a normal rhythm.

 Here is an overview of your treatment options: